garysweaver/vaadin-hibernate-portlet/README.md

 Vaadin Hibernate Portlet Example
 =====

 This is an attempt to port the [Vaadin hibernate example application][vhbn] to a Liferay portlet and ported to be built using Maven.
-For more info, see the [original project in Vaadin incubator][vhbn], [Developing Vaadin Applications as Liferay Portlets][vplt], and [Using Vaadin with Maven][vmvn].
+For more info, see the [original project in Vaadin incubator][vhbn], [Developing Vaadin Applications as Liferay Portlets][vplt], [Using Vaadin with Maven][vmvn], and you might also want to look at the [Portlets in Action samples][portletsinaction] if you are interested in using Spring 3 Portlet MVC with Liferay 6.

 This example now uses the [HbnContainer Vaadin Add-on][hbnpl].